nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Able to have a list schedules/tasks for the day in list view
 * Can be switched to week/month view
 * Able to work in an offline environment and can be updated once the program has internet access
-* Can be started up by pressing on the “Windows” key and typing “Calendar”/”Mail”
+* Can be started up by pressing on the 'Windows' key and typing 'Calendar'/'Mail'
 * Only for Windows 8/10
 * Able to visualise whether there is a conflict in timeslot
 * Able to postpone the event